St. Olav's Hospital, Knowledge Centre

 Environmental requirements

-Energy saving characterizes all parts of the planning process, and the energy requirements are reduced through passive measures such as additional heat insulation, extra density and heat recovery.
-Other measures are differentiated low-energy lighting, artistically decorated exterior solar shading as well as demand driven lighting and air.
+Energy efficiency shaped every aspect of the planning process.
+Demand was reduced through passive measures such as additional insulation, superior airtightness, and heat recovery.
+Other strategies included differentiated low-energy lighting, artistically designed external solar shading, and demand-controlled regulation of lighting and air volumes.

-Shared turnkey contract with collaboration, based on contractor competition with a target price for the building after the collaboration has ended.
-The project was a pilot project on the innovative use of BIM, VDC and LEAN methodology, in collaboration with Stanford University in California, as well as Porsche Consulting in connection with roof planning of the development.
+The project was carried out as a turnkey contract with collaborative partnering, based on a contractor competition with a target price established after the partnering phase.
+It served as a pioneering project in the innovative use of BIM, VDC, and LEAN methodology, developed in collaboration with Stanford University in California and Porsche Consulting, particularly in relation to takt planning of construction.

-The building is completed with high quality, in time and on budget.
+The building was completed to a high standard, on time and within budget.

 Contact person